 CHAMP OR CHUMP?
 YOU CHOOSE

-You can be a flash in the pan, a one-hit wonder, a nearly man, a chump.
+You can be a flash in the pan, a one-hit wonder, a nearly man/woman, a chump.
 Or you can be a formidable opponent, a player for every occasion, a champ!
-The SLARD is a ready made, pre-shot routine and Shot System all rolled into one.
+SLARD is a ready made, pre-shot routine and 8-ball shot system all rolled into one.
 The only reason not to include it in your game would be laziness.

 SLARD SHOT SYSTEM RECAP: